Altamira Gathering

-After being picked up by the international media circuit the Pope sent a telegram and the rock star Sting flew in to give a press conference in support of the Altamira Gathering.
+After being picked up by the international media circuit the Pope sent a telegram and rockstar Sting flew in to give a press conference in support of the Altamira Gathering.
 Other visitors and speakers included British parliamentarian Tam Dalyell, and the environmentalist José Lutzemberger.
 The event was in the short term successful due to the large international support raised by the media; TV crews from four continents were present.
-Within two weeks the World Bank announced that would not confer the loan earmarked for the dam.
+Within two weeks the World Bank announced that it would not confer the loan earmarked for the dam.
 The Brazilian National Congress also announced plans to conduct a formal investigation into the entire plan.
+A 1992 World Bank report, World Bank Approaches to the Environment in Brazil: A Review of Selected Projects (Report No. 10039) indicates the negative impact of large-scale development projects that contributed to social and environmental concerns.
+Following the Altamira Gathering, President José Sarney criticized environmentalists and Indigenous activists involved in the movement, describing them as the “new imperialists”, stating that foreign influence had interfered with development in Brazil.
+The Brazilian Government also disclosed the organization of a six-man commission of enquiry to look into who was involved in the Altamira Gathering.
+According to a report by The Gaia Foundation, it was detailed that there was an international resistance to large-scale infrastructure projects in Brazil, involving a recent denial from the World Bank for a road crossing from Acre in Western Amazonia through the Andes to Peru.

 However, there was also vociferous support for the dam from local trade organizations and trade unions, for whom the hydroelectric scheme represented progress and prosperity.
 After protracted political delays and redesigns, and a second 'gathering' of indigenous peoples at Altamira in May 2008, work on the dam commenced in 2011.